Uday21223/CHATBOT_SUPPORT_FOR_AGRICULTURE-/README.md

     python app.py
     ```

-## Note
+## Note & Contact Information
 Thank you for checking out the Agriculture Chatbot Project!
 Your interest in supporting farmers and agricultural practices is greatly appreciated.

-## Contact Information
 If you have any questions or need further assistance, please feel free to reach out:

 **Name**: Uday S B
 **Email**: udaykanaka121@gmail.com